What is STR DNA?

 What is SNP DNA?

 A single nucleotide polymorphism (SNP) is a mutation in one of the nucleotide bases that are the building blocks of our DNA code.
 Unlike STR DNA, SNP DNA is very stable over many generations.
 When a mutation does occur, it is carried indefinitely by descendants of the individual in whom the SNP was formed – the ‘SNP Progenitor’.
 This makes SNP DNA testing particularly useful for distinguishing one genetic lineage from another.

-SNP DNA tests are available as single SNP tests, SNP packs or ‘next-generation sequencing’ (NGS) testing such as FamilyTreeDNA’s Big Y-700 (which doesn’t come cheap at $399).
+SNP DNA tests are special tests that you can take after a Y-DNA test.
+SNP DNA tests are available as single SNP tests, SNP packs or ‘next-generation sequencing’ (NGS) testing such as FamilyTreeDNA’s Big Y-700 (which doesn’t come cheap at $449, or $279 for existing users).
 SNP packs only test a limited number of SNPs, and in most cases they will be SNPs that were not formed recently.